yactouat/www.yactouat.com-fr/README.md

 - [have Composer installed and in your path](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos)
 - have Docker installed on your machine
 - have the `gcloud` CLI installed on your machine, a GCP project, and a Docker repository set up
+- having bought a domain name, preferably on Google Domains

 ### `gcloud` CLI and GCP project setup